ohnotnow/code-investigator/README.md

 # investigate an issue
 $ investigate 'Exception on line 302: main.py - invalid data in timestamp'

+# explore how a feature works
+$ mermaid 'How does the process for booking time on a piece of equipment work?'
 ```

 ## Example code-mode run